tidwall/ptree/README.md

 <img src="cities-ptree.png" height="256" border="0" alt="Cities">

-It's api works a lot like the [tidwall/rtree](https://github.com/tidwall/rtree) library, but ptree is limited to only storing point while rtree can store points and rectangles.
+It has an api that works a lot like the [tidwall/rtree](https://github.com/tidwall/rtree) library, but ptree is limited to only storing point while rtree can store points and rectangles.
 It's also structurally closer to an quadtree than an rtree.

 Here's what the R-tree looks like in comparison